This BLOG On Is 120 Day Mortgage Late Considered Foreclosure Was Written By Gustan Cho and UPDATED And PUBLISHED On February 19th, 2020

 Being Late After 120 Day Mortgage Late Payments Is Not Considered A Housing Event

-There is no waiting period after 120 Day Mortgage Late Payments to qualify for FHA, VA, USDA, and/or Conventional Loans.
+There is no waiting period after 120 Day Mortgage Late Payments to qualifying for FHA, VA, USDA, and/or Conventional Loans.
 If you are told yes when asked Is 120 Day Mortgage Late Considered Foreclosure, then contact us.
-If any borrowers are told that a 120 day mortgage late considered foreclosure, contact us at Gustan Cho Associates and we can get a mortgage approval.
+If any borrowers are told that a 120-day mortgage late considered foreclosure, contact us at Gustan Cho Associates and we can get mortgage approval.